-Entrepreneurship: Be the E!
-(SF 50166)
+Entrepreneurship: Be the EI (SF 50166) Be the "E" Entrepreneurship Guide - Required

 Exhibit a binder portfolio or display that includes the results of at least two completed activities from each year exhibitor has been enrolled in the project.
 Completed activities from previous years should be included.